site is listed on the science, engineering and technology section of

 4.3.1.
 The type of bonding between two elements can be conveniently predicted from their relative electronegativities.

 In this context, electronegativity can be regarded as the ability of an atom to gain electrons and form negative ions.
 Conversely, electropositivity can be regarded as the ability of an atom to lose electrons and form positive ions.
+However, these days electronegativity is generally taken to mean Pauling's electronegativity, the strength with which the nucleus of a covalently bonded atome attracts the bonding pair of electrons.
+(See section 4.7.2.ii.)

 Often the single characteristic of electronegativity is used: an electropositive element has a very low electronegativity.